Title: Breeze in Winter

 Breeze in Winter was created using painter’s caulk, glass pieces, acrylic paint, and an acrylic varnish.

-Breeze in Winter was made right before Artomatic 2015.
+Breeze in Winter is a minimalist abstract painting I made right before Artomatic 2015.
 I had taken a long hiatus from creating art and wanted to start fresh with some simple pieces.
 Frequently when I work with painter’s caulk, I do so with the intention of leaving the piece white.
-The last few pieces I had done in the medium I added colorants to it.
+The last few paintings I had done in the medium I added colorants to it.
 For this one, I decided to return to the all-white aesthetic.